-Competitors’ Entry Guide to the 2020 Newport Bermuda Race
+Competitors’ Entry Guide to Newport Bermuda Race

 This overview will help prospective race entrants to review and engage in the process of preparing to sail in the next “Thrash to the Onion Patch.”